DragosTana/deep_learning_applications/laboratory_4/README.md

 - batch size: 128
 - learning rate: 1e-3

-It achives an accuracy of 83.29%
+and it achives an accuracy of 83.29%

 ### Setup